 In 1939 a dance teacher Rhoda Dawson aged twenty five lived at Brook House with her husband Jack Broomhead.
 He was thirty two and worked as a gas works manager.
 Rhoda was responsible for many marriages among Bollington couples who met regularly at her dance school in Brook House (including Linda Bester‘s own parents in 1955).

 Rhoda is buried in Pott Shrigley graveyard under her married name Rhoda Broomhead.
 Sadly later in life she lost her memories of her lovely dance school and all the pupils she had helped to find their future partners in life.

 Today Brook House is divided into private residences.

-The historical information on this page about the construction of the house is taken from the Images of England website.
 Our thanks go to Linda Bester, who has researched census information to present an interesting history of the house’s residents.